Financial Services — United States · OpenAI Enterprise GPT Agreement · August 2025

 | Cost-cap provisions | No cap | Cost caps standard in mature AI deals | Missing — negotiable |

-The benchmarking revealed that the bank's proposed pricing was 30–40% above achievable market rates for comparable enterprise volume.
-This isn't unusual — GenAI vendors, like all enterprise software vendors, start with their highest pricing and negotiate down based on buyer leverage.
+The benchmarking revealed that the bank's proposed pricing was 30 to 40% above achievable market rates for comparable enterprise volume.
+This is not unusual.
+GenAI vendors, like all enterprise software vendors, start with their highest pricing and negotiate down based on buyer leverage.
 But without benchmark data, the bank would have had no basis to challenge the rates.
-The $4.2M annual commitment would have represented significantly more than what comparable financial institutions were paying for similar or larger deployments.

-The benchmark data transformed the negotiation from "we think this is too expensive" to "here's what comparable deals in financial services are achieving — let's discuss why your pricing is above the 75th percentile."
+The benchmark data transformed the negotiation from "we think this is too expensive" to "here is what comparable deals in financial services are achieving.
+Let us discuss why your pricing is above the 75th percentile."

 The benchmarking data established the foundation.
 Phase 2 translated it into a restructured pricing model that rewarded the bank's scale and aligned costs with actual usage.